Hello beautiful people,

 I can shake what my mumma gave me, you know.

 I can promise that the way you would interpret those answers are exactly how they were expressed.
 Sister Arthur is strong, bold and sassy, but wears her heart on her sleeve.
 She will be forever known as my ‘killer’ or my last companion, and let’s be real, if we were in a fight, there is no doubt that she would win.

 Anyway, due to the snow, I wasn’t able to give my talk in sacrament meeting, so I’ll just send a glimpse to you all.
 I was asked to speak on Light the World, however, it was unofficially the subject of all our classes last week.
 Therefore it was service with a spin.

 We know that Christlike service grows out of genuine love for the Savior and of love and concern for those whom He gives us opportunities and direction to help.
 Love is more than a feeling; when we love others, we want to help them.
 It is through our service, God’s work is able to be fulfilled and President Spencer W. Kimball explained: “God does notice us, and he watches over us.
 But it is usually through another person that he meets our needs”

 When I think of service, I think of the film ‘Pay It Forward’.
-Short synopsis, a 12 year old boy called Trevor receives an assignment from his social studies teacher to devise and put into action a plan that will change the world for the better.
-So, Trevor comes up with a charitable program based of good deeds, called the pay it forward.
+Short synopsis, a 12-year-old boy called Trevor receives an assignment from his social studies teacher to devise and put into action a plan that will change the world for the better.
+So, Trevor comes up with a charitable program based on good deeds, called the pay it forward.
 Which means the recipient of a favour does a favour for three others rather than paying the favour back.
 Hundreds of people eventually get involved and I attribute it to the church’s campaign.
-If we all are willing to act, we may never understand the domino affect that it could have.
+If we all are willing to act, we may never understand the domino effect that it could have.